joshmarshall/testnado/README.md

 Credentials
 -----------
-Ultimately, `get_credentials()` should just return a callable.
-It will receive one argument of `fetch_arguments`, which is a named tuple.
+At it's core, `HandlerTestCase.get_credentials()` just returns a callable.
+That callable will receive one argument of `fetch_arguments`, which is a named tuple with various fetch() parameters.
 This should be updated in place.
 For instance:

     def get_credentials(self):
         def callback(fetch_arguments):